CST BLOG: Lab Expectations

 All Posts

-Part one of a four-part series on Immunofluorescence.
-Check out Experimental Controls, Fixation and Permeabilization, and Antibody Dilution and Incubation Conditions.
+Part 1 of a four-part series on successful immunofluorescence.
+Read Part 2: Experimental Controls, Part 3: Fixation and Permeabilization, and Part 4: Antibody Dilution and Incubation Conditions.

 After months of hard work, your research has zeroed in on a hypothesis you can test with immunofluorescence (IF).
 But now you have to make a choice.
 How do you decide which antibody to use to get reliable IF results?
 How do you know if the images are accurately reporting the target's localization?
 We explore some considerations in this post.